Casey O'Brien: College

-O'Brien began her collegiate hockey career for the Wisconsin Badgers during the 2020–21 season.
+O'Brien played five seasons at the University of Wisconsin Badgers from 2020 to 2025, winning three NCAA national championships and finishing as the program's all-time leading scorer with 274 points.
+She began her collegiate hockey career during the 2020–21 season.
 During her freshman year, she recorded two goals and eight assists in 21 games, and helped the Badgers win the 2021 NCAA Division I tournament.

 During the 2021–22 season, in her sophomore year, she recorded 27 goals and 28 assists in 38 games.
 She led the nation with nine game-winning goals and ranked third in program history.
 Following the season she was named a top-ten finalist for the Patty Kazmaier Award.
 During the 2022–23 season, in her junior year, she recorded 19 goals and 29 assists in 41 games, and helped the Badgers win the 2023 NCAA division I tournament.